Frederick H. Gillett: Personal life

 On November 25, 1915, Gillett married Christine Rice Hoar, the widow of his former colleague in Congress, Rockwood Hoar.
 In 1934, he published a biography of George Frisbie Hoar, an earlier congressman and senator from Massachusetts, and his wife's father-in-law from her previous marriage.

 During his time in Washington, Gillett spent his free time driving his 1926 Pontiac Coupe and playing golf in the morning.
 In retirement, he wintered in Pasadena, California.
 He died in a hospital in Springfield, Massachusetts, on July 31, 1935.
 Gillett was buried at Pine Hill Cemetery in Westfield.

-Legacy

-As of 2022, Gillett is the most recent Speaker of the House to have also served in the U.S. Senate.
-At 31 years, 11 months, and 27 days, he was also the longest-tenured incumbent congressman to have ever been elected to the Senate until June 2013, when Representative Ed Markey (36 years, 8 months, and 13 days) was elected to the same Senate seat that Gillett previously held.